 As a leader, the health of your marriage directly affects the impact of your leadership.
 I have witnessed this time and time again.
-Being effective at work or in ministry begins by being effective at home.
+Being effective at work begins by being effective at home.

 Early in our marriage, Gail and I attended a church led by a dynamic, thirty-something pastor.
 He was an extraordinary communicator.
 He was a wise and empathetic counselor.
 As a result, the church grew rapidly.

 But as we got better acquainted with him and his wife, we started noticing a disturbing trend in the way they related to one another.
 They would often make disparaging remarks about the other in public.